 - System wide configuration files

 - Linux system configuration files like /etc/crypttab, /etc/fstab and /etc/hosts lack modularity and manipulating them using command line tools like awk and sed can be fragile and/or become unwieldy :-).
 However if you can get your configuration sources (for example Ansible playbooks, Debian packages and manual configuration) to agree on the use of update-dotdee then you have an elegant, robust and predictable alternative.

 Sometimes the use of update-dotdee or a similar mechanism is the only way to get multiple configuration sources to cooperate, but it is a bit of a heavyweight solution.
 For the Python packages that I’ve published I wanted a more lightweight alternative that simply searches for and loads *.ini configuration files.
 This is why ConfigLoader was added in release 5.0.

 The latest version of update-dotdee is available on PyPI and GitHub.
+The documentation is hosted on Read the Docs and includes a changelog.
 For bug reports please create an issue on GitHub.
 If you have questions, suggestions, etc. feel free to send me an e-mail at email@example.com.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.